 Panasonic KX-TGE474S Link2Cell Bluetooth Cordless Phone with Answering Machine- 4 Handsets

-It also has the Link2Cell technology like the earlier Panasonic model I discussed about.
+It also has the Link2Cell technology like the earlier Panasonic model I discussed.
 You can sync two cell phones on this too.
 The caller ID reads the caller name out from both the base and handsets, in two languages – English and Spanish.

 You can block up to 250 telemarketers, robocallers and other unwanted caller numbers.
-This time it has a dedicated call block button unlike the previous model, thanks Panasonic for this useful update.
+This time it has a dedicated call block button, unlike the previous model, thanks to Panasonic for this useful update.
 The phonebook can store up to 3,00o contacts.

 The base model comes with four handsets and dual keypad.
 It features a large 1.8-inch backlit display that’s crisp enough.
 Battery backup is good as well.

-Basic features you need like noise reduction, speaker phone, headset jack and other extra convenience features like baby monitor, key finder, voice paging all are there.
+Basic features you need like noise reduction, speakerphone, headset jack and other extra convenience features like a baby monitor, key finder, voice paging all are there.

-Though Panasonic took care of the Call block button, but the volume level is not great on this too.
-Another complain is the charging unit.
+Though Panasonic took care of the Call block button, the volume level is not great on this too.
+Another complaint is the charging unit.
 Charging unit tends to die faster than you might expect (if you ever expect!).

 AT&T EL52300 3-Handset DECT 6.0 Cordless Phone with Digital Answering System

 The last pick in my list is more of a basic phone, for people who’re looking to get basic features of a cordless phone spending as less possible.
 The base unit is fairly industrial looking, not really aesthetically pleasing.